MaxStrey/Martinos_MR/Martinos_project/phantom_generation/ReadME.md

 ### phantom_6

 A 2D version of phantom 3.
-We input a 2D shepp-logan array as our phantom which is resized to match the
+We input a 2D shepp-logan array as our phantom, generates a 2D kspace, and finally recontructs the image using fourier and lsqr techniques.
+Specially for the LSQR, we make project the 4D tensor onto a 2D matrix and plug that in the LSQR library with the kspace vector which is created by stacking the columns of the matrix.

 ### phantom_7

-Description soon to be added
+Same as phantom 6, we create a 2D shepp-logan array but also load a B0 field map.
+We create a kspace and reconstruct the image using fourier methods.
+We can see distortion from the B0 inhomogineities.

 ### phantom_8

-Description soon to be added
+Testing out 3D phantom...
+Not working on it until I finish the 2D version first

 ### phantom_9

-Description soon to be added
+Redefining how I make the kspace and replacing the time length which a metric based on the size of kspace in that particular direction.

 ### phantom_10